samyarmodabber/nextpress/README.md

 Feature request?
 Check the past discussions to see if it has been brought up previously.
 Otherwise, feel free to start a new discussion thread.
 All ideas are welcomed!

+## Some New for NextPressjs

+- [NextPressJS](https://nextpressjs.vercel.app/) is a new blogging platform built on Wordpress and Nextjs

+### Image Slider

+It is implement by code: [aindrila22](https://github.com/aindrila22/next-slider/tree/main)

 ## Variations

 **Note**: These are community contributed forks using different frameworks or with significant changes to the codebase - not officially supported.